RustMinerSystem

 API Overview and Conventions

-Base URLs, authentication headers, response formats, availability, and security conventions for RustMinerSystem backend APIs.
+Base URLs, X-ACCESS-TOKEN authentication, response formats, enablement, and security conventions for RustMinerSystem APIs.

 API Overview and Conventions

-• Fields and response formats remain dependent on the running backend version.
+Fields and response formats remain dependent on the running RustMinerSystem version.

 Base URL